 - Stanford units for Stanford-related activities: Stanford units may request permission to film or photograph on campus providing the work is Stanford-related and does not interfere with university operations.
 Filming or photography on Stanford property for academic purposes is limited only to current Stanford University students, staff and faculty, as well as Stanford-sponsored programs and other programs that occur on Stanford’s campus for which filming/photography is part of the program.
 The resulting films and photographs may not be used or distributed for commercial, marketing or promotional purposes.

-- Requests for entertainment filming on campus are accepted but seldom approved due to disruption on a busy campus.
+- Requests for entertainment filming on campus are seldom approved due to disruption on a busy campus.
 Contact email@example.com.

 Stanford policy prohibits: